 So how much is too much?
 Everyone’s threshold is different, depending largly on the stress load from the rest of your life, like sufficient sleep and diet.
 Davidson’s rule of thumb: If you have a high-stress life, help your body by scaling back HIIT routines to only twice a week, with low-intensity cardio the other days.
-“As my clients gain control on their high-stress lifestyles, I build them up to four high intensity training sessions a week with low intensity cardio and play days worked in on the other days.”
+“As my clients gain control on their high-stress lifestyles, I build them up to four high-intensity training sessions a week with low-intensity cardio and play days worked in on the other days,” he says.

 Bulk isn’t built by loading plates onto the barbell.
 Gains are made during the eccentric portion of every move, when your muscles are stretching out, Cohen explains.
 That means you’re better off focusing on proper form rather than max load.
-When you’re bench pressing, extend arms overhead for 2 to 3 seconds during the concentric movement.
-On the way down—the eccentric portion—try and slow it so it takes 5 to 7 seconds to return to the bottom.
-Same goes with the lowering portion of a squat, a bicep curl, a pull-up—you get the picture.
+When you’re bench pressing, extend arms overhead for 2-3 seconds during the concentric movement.
+On the way down—the eccentric portion—try and slow it so it takes 5-7 seconds to return to the bottom.
+Same goes with the lowering portion of a squat, a bicep curl, a pullup—you get the picture.

-The debate over how many carbs you should be eating in a day is an ever-evolving battle—and a very tricky formula.
-One thing is for sure: “Many guys think they have to eat excess calories to gain muscle, but if you take in more than you need, you will gain fat,” says personal trainer John Rowley, best-selling author and director of wellness for the International Sports Sciences Association (ISSA).
-Excess protein your body is fine, but after it has burned enough carbs for fuel, it stores the macronutrient as fat.
+The debate over how many carbs you should eat in a day is an ever-evolving battle—and a very tricky formula.
+One thing is for sure: “Many guys think they have to eat excess calories to gain muscle, but if you take in more than you need, you will gain fat,” says personal trainer John Rowley, best-selling author and director of wellness for the International Sports Sciences Association.
+Excess protein for your body is fine, but after it has burned enough carbs for fuel, it stores the macronutrient as fat.
 In other words, consuming too many carbs causes you to accumulate fat.

 On the other hand, though, you have to ingest carbs to grow, Davidson points out.
 They are your body’s first choice for fuel, meaning you have more accessible energy; they dramatically enhance recovery post-workout; and they help keep your cortisol levels down so stress doesn’t wreak havoc on your body.

 But when you eat them is crucial, Davidson adds.
-“With clients, I’ve found carb loading after training sessions is ideal for muscle gain and controlling fat accumulation,” he says.
+“With clients, I’ve found carb-loading after training sessions is ideal for muscle gain and controlling fat accumulation,” he says.
 And science agrees: Eating carbs before exercise can actually decrease the fat oxidation rate that comes from a workout, but not when you eat carbs after your workout, according to a new study in the Proceedings of the Nutrition Society.
 Why?
-In order for muscles to grow, you have to shift the body from the breakdown state to an anabolic rebuilding state in order to recover from the damage done during the workout, he explains.
+For muscles to grow, you have to shift the body from the breakdown state to an anabolic rebuilding state to recover from the damage done during the workout, he explains.
 One of the best ways to do this is via insulin, which is produced as a result of eating carbohydrates.

 “The key is to find the lowest number of carbs you need for optimum performance,” says Rowley.
-A good place to start is by butting carb intake down to 30 to 50 grams a day for the first two weeks then gradually adding them back until you find the right amount for you.
+A good place to start is by cutting carb intake down to 30-50g a day for the first two weeks then gradually adding them back until you find the right amount for you.
 How will you know?
 Feeling tired or sluggish is a sign you need more of the fuel.

 We’re huge fans of supplements—they can improve performance in the gym, allowing you to build muscle and shed fat with greater ease.
 However, this is only the case when you’re popping the right pills—and alongside a proper diet.
 “Unfortunately, many men get clouded by the concept that more pills equals more muscles,” says Cohen.
 “Focusing too much on supplements often leads guys to neglect their diet, which causes muscle to break down instead of build up.”